GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

   ...
 {{< / highlight >}}

-If the object connects to itself though, you should remove `NodeName`:
+You should remove `NodeName` if the object connects to itself:

 {{< highlight gdscript >}}
 class_name HitBox